A priori error estimates for finite element approximations of regularized level set flows in higher norms: Illustration of the line of arguments in the proof and overview of different error types

-Fifth, in Table \ref{table:kysymys}\footnote{Remark to the $C^1$-norm row: When one does not take care about explicit constants the estimate of type 1 which serves here as first estimate of type 2 can be improved (in the sense of a type 2 estimate) concerning the powers of $h$ by following the more standard route along which the possibility of working out constants is expected to get lost.
-In the two cases marked as open even the convergence is unknown and is probably expectable only under stonger assumptions on $\Omega$, e.g. convexity.} we present open and proved results towards a full error estimate up to the $C^1$ norm, note that this table ignores the additional complexity arising from modeling the inverse mean curvature flow by using also the domain and the boundary values as parameters.
-The only work which addresses the latter additional complexity is an estimate of the regularization error in a rotationally symmetric case in \cite{MR3892432}.
-Note that $C^{0,1}$ is the natural regularity for the solution of the original level set problem.
-A $C^1$ regularity gives more information about level sets but is available only in special cases.
+Fourth, in Table \ref{table:kysymys} we present open problems and proved results towards a full error estimate up to the $C^1$ norm.
 The table gives an overview about literature on different errors appearing in connection with our scheme (note that for future work it might be worth studying and comparing with schemes which omit the regularization procedure).
-For $u$ being the solution of \eqref{unified_equation} with $\varepsilon=0$, $u^{\varepsilon}$ the solution of \eqref{unified_equation} with $\varepsilon>0$, and $u_h^{\epsilon}$ the solution of~\eqref{930} the corresponding full errors, regularization errors, and discretization errors of type 1 (with explicit dependence on $\varepsilon$) and type 2 (without explicit dependence on $\varepsilon$) are shown.
+For $u$ being the solution of \eqref{unified_equation} with $\varepsilon=0$, $u^{\varepsilon}$ the solution of \eqref{unified_equation} with $\varepsilon>0$, and $u_h^{\epsilon}$ the solution of~\eqref{930} the corresponding full errors, regularization errors, and discretization errors of type~1 (i.e. with explicit dependence on $\varepsilon$) and type 2 (i.e. without explicit dependence on $\varepsilon$) are shown.
 Here $0<\alpha <1$ is arbitrary apart from \cite{MR3892432} where $\alpha=0$ and $u$ and $u^{\varepsilon}$ are specified by the more complicated model corresponding to the inverse mean curvature flow.
+Concerning the $C^1$-norm row we remark that when one does not take care about explicit constants the estimate of type 1 which serves here as first estimate of type 2 can be improved (in the sense of a type 2 estimate) concerning the powers of $h$.
+This can be done by classical arguments, however an explicit derivation of the dependence on the parameters might be unclear.
+In the two cases marked as open even the convergence is unknown and is probably only under stronger assumptions on $\Omega$ expectable, e.g. convexity.
+Note that this table ignores the additional complexity arising from modeling the inverse mean curvature flow by using also the domain and the boundary values as parameters.